Cultural influence of Star Trek: Star Trek: The Original Series

 Star Treks contributions to television history include giving women jobs of respect, most notably through the casting of Nichelle Nichols, a black actress, as Uhura, the ship's communications officer.
 Black actresses at that time on television were almost always cast as servants.
-In fact, Whoopi Goldberg recalled that the first time she saw Uhura, she excitedly told her mother: "Mama, there's a black woman on television and she ain't no maid!"
+In fact, Whoopi Goldberg recalled that the first time she saw Uhura, she excitedly told her mother: "there's a black lady on television and she ain't no maid!"
 In an interview, Nichols said that the day after she told Roddenberry she planned to leave the show, she was at a fund-raiser at the NAACP and was told there was a big fan who wanted to meet her.
 Nichols said, I thought it was a Trekkie, and so I said, 'Sure.'
 I looked across the room, and there was Dr. Martin Luther King walking towards me with this big grin on his face.
 He reached out to me and said, 'Yes, Ms. Nichols, I am your greatest fan.'
 He said that Star Trek was the only show that he, and his wife Coretta, would allow their three little children to stay up and watch.
 [She told King about her plans to leave the series.]
 I never got to tell him why, because he said, 'You can't.
 You're part of history.'
 When she told Roddenberry what King had said, he cried.

 The Original Series has later received some criticism for its portrayal of women, particularly its visual aesthetics.
 Women's crew uniforms, which consisted of miniskirts, high heeled boots, and heavy makeup, have been pointed-to as degrading to women for highlighting their frequent role as sexual objects.
 Researchers have pointed out that this was not necessarily the way the wardrobe, or the overall femininity of female characters in the series, was viewed by contemporary female viewers.
 Cited are the concerns of women of the time period with the perceived upsetting of traditional gender roles for women of the future, with the women of the show's feminine behavior acting to reaffirm that women's sexuality and traditional femininity would not be lost.
 This fear was manifested by the media's criticisms of Valentina Tereshkova, the first female astronaut to go to space, as masculine and "mannish".
 The uniform's usage of the miniskirt was also considered progressive by some at the time, as the miniskirt, at that time, was a symbol of the modern woman's economic and sexual independence.

 Computer engineer and entrepreneur Steve Wozniak credited watching Star Trek and attending Star Trek conventions while in his youth as a source of inspiration for him co-founding Apple Inc. in 1976, which would later become the world's largest technology company by revenue and the world's third-largest mobile phone manufacturer.